spiral/roadrunner-bridge/README.md

 ];
 ```

-Connections with `roadrunner` driver will automatically declare pipelines without configuring on the RoadRunner side.
+Pipelines with `roadrunner` driver will automatically declare pipelines without configuring on the RoadRunner side.
 If
 pipeline will be declared via RoadRunner config, Queue manager will just connect to it (without declaring).

 #### Job handler